computer-geek64/article-engagement-predictor/README.md

 * Final output: Engagement metric (calculated through a weighted sum of the number of comments and the magnitude of the sentiment that the article is forecasted to receive)

 # Data
-Two CSV files from Kaggle, articles.csv and comments.csv.
+The actual dataset can be downloaded from Kaggle (https://www.kaggle.com/benjaminawd/new-york-times-articles-comments-2020), and we demonstrated the main part of our preprocessing model in the preprocessing section below.
+These are two CSV files from Kaggle, articles.csv and comments.csv.
 These are linked through unique IDs which correspond to the info about articles and the individual comments corresponding to each comment.
 * Article columns - newsdesk, section, subsection, material, headline, abstract, keyword, word count, publish date, number comments, link ID
 * Comment columns - comment ID, status, user ID, flagged, trusted, comment body, link ID